Rheobates palmatus: Description

 Rheobates palmatus has cryptic, brown or gray dorsal colouration and posteriorly granular skin texture.
 Toe webbing is extensive.
 It is also distinguishable by its large size.
 Its tadpoles are also large and are a uniform colour without markings.

 Distribution and habitat

 Rheobates palmatus is endemic to the Colombian Andes and is found on both sides of the Cordillera Oriental and on the eastern side of the Cordillera Central range at heights of 350 to 2200 m above sea level.
 As it has not been found higher than 2500 m, it is effectively divided into three distinct populations as those on the two slopes of the Cordillera Oriental are separated by a continuous, high altitude ridge.
 It has been found that the vocalisations of the males when seeking a mate varies between the different populations.
 It is a terrestrial species and is found in rainforests and cloud forests.
 In the Rio Magdalena Valley it is also found in pasture land, crops and even polluted streams.

+This frog has been observed in one protected area: Parque Nacional Natural Serranía de Los Yariguíes.